||REFERRAL AND RELOCATION ASSISTANCE

 Moving to an overseas location requires additional planning to make sure you and your family are prepared for the transition.
 There are many things you can do before you arrive to ensure the process to get settled in your new home and community is seamless.

-The electrical current in Germany is 220 volts and 50 cycles as opposed to 110 volts and 60 cycles in the United States.
-Transformers for use with small electrical appliances are available through the government Central Furnishings Management Office (CFMO) and 220 volt appliances may also be purchased in the local Army and Air Force Exchange Service (AAFES) stores.
+The electrical current in the KMC is 220 volts and 50 cycles as opposed to 110 volts and 60 cycles in the United States.
+Transformers for use with small electrical appliances are available through the government Furnishings Management Office (FMO) and 220 volt appliances may also be purchased in the local Army and Air Force Exchange Service (AAFES) stores.

 Departing service members often sell their used 220 volt appliances for a reasonable price.
-For advertisements of products available, view the local base newspaper and ask the Airmen and Family Readiness Center.
+For advertisements of products available, view the local base newspaper; ask the Family and Airmen Readiness Center and check on Ramsteinyardsales.com for items for sale by owner.
 More information on products for each location can be found on the AAFES website.

 Airman and Family Readiness Center (AFRC)

-If you have any questions or require additional support, please contact the HRO for more information about preparing for your move to this location.
+If you have any questions or require additional support, please contact the HMO for more information about preparing for your move to this location.

 Overseas Housing Allowance (OHA) and Move-In Housing Allowance (MIHA)